Central Communication Port

+The Central Transport Hub (Centralny Port Komunikacyjny, CPK) is a planned major infrastructure project in Poland aimed at the construction of a new international airport and the development of a nationwide integrated transport network.
+The airport is planned to be located approximately 40 km southwest of Warsaw, connected to a new high-speed rail network and controlled-access highway system linking it with much of the rest of the country.

+Originally approved by the Polish Government in November 2017, plans for the CPK were reassessed by the winning October 15 Coalition after the 2023 Polish parliamentary election.
+In June 2024, the coalition government confirmed that the airport element of the project would continue.
+As of November 2024, construction is planned to start in 2026, with the airport opening in 2032 at the earliest.
+The cost of the air and rail elements of the plan are expected to be 131 billion Polish złoty (approx. €30.4 billion).

-The planned launch of the port is 2028.
-At first the airport is to have two runways (4,000 m × 45 m), but ultimately four.
-The combined airport and train station will plan to serve 40 million passengers per year - around the scale of Berlin Brandenburg Airport - and ultimately around 100 million passengers.
-Planned train connections will take 15 minutes to Warsaw Central railway station, 25 minutes to Łódź Fabryczna railway station, and 2 hours to most other major Polish cities, such as Kraków, Wrocław, Poznań and Gdańsk.
-The construction of a high-speed train to Frankfurt (Oder) is also planned, which is to shorten the travel time on the Berlin - CPK route below 3.5 hours.
+The airport will be designed by Foster + Partners in collaboration with Buro Happold.
+Initially the airport is planned to have two runways (4,000 m × 45 m), but will eventually be expanded to four.
+The combined airport and railway station is planned to serve 40 million passengers per year.

+Planned train connections from the CPK will take 15 minutes to Warsaw Central railway station, 25 minutes to Łódź Fabryczna railway station, and 2 hours to most other major Polish cities, such as Kraków, Wrocław, Poznań and Gdańsk.
+The construction of a high-speed train to Frankfurt (Oder) is also planned, which is to shorten the travel time on the Berlin-CPK route to under 3.5 hours.
+The opening of the CPK may result in the closure of Warsaw Chopin Airport; however no official decision has yet been made.

 Location

 The airport's planned site is about 40 km west of Warsaw, next to the village Stanisławów which is part of Gmina Baranów in Grodzisk Mazowiecki County.
 The Baranow commune occupies a significant part of the Grodzisk County and, despite its rural character, has an extensive road infrastructure.
-The A2 autostrada and railway lines run in the immediate vicinity of the potential construction site, and Wrocław (Expressway S8) and Poznań (national road No. 92) is nearby.
+The A2 autostrada and railway lines run in the immediate vicinity of the potential construction site, and Wrocław (Expressway S8) and Poznań (National road 92) is nearby.

 The choice of the location was made after a number of areas were examined.
 Before recommending Baranów, the Arup consulting company analyzed a list of potential locations, including: Modlin, Wołomin, Sochaczew, Mszczonów, Babsk, Nowe Miasto nad Pilicą, Grójec and Radom-Sadków.
 Experts took into account the distance from Warsaw, transport accessibility, land accessibility and environmental restrictions, including noise levels.
 Analyses showed that Baranów offers an optimal location for the project.